Silidrone/Silidrone/README.md

 My Stackoverflow profile: https://stackoverflow.com/users/5911206/silidrone

-I urge you to check some of my source code on my hobby projects, there is some elegant code there, and also in my solutions to homeworks/challenges throughout my university education.
+I urge you to check some of my code on my hobby projects here, there is some elegant code there.
+Any advices are welcome :)

 <!---
 Silidrone/Silidrone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.